LOCATION

 HISTORY OF JUAB COUNTY

 Juab County lies within the Great Basin drainage area which is characterized by north south tending fault block ranges.
 The mountains reach heights in excess of 12,000 feet and intervening valleys average 4000 to 6000 feet above sea level.
 Average annual rainfall in the county varies from 3 to 14 inches.
-Within the predominately arid region lie abundant mineral resources.
+Within the predominantly arid region lie abundant mineral resources.
 Although lacking in natural water resources, the generally favorable environmental and climatic conditions, mineral resources, and central location of the region were significant factors in the early human occupation, settlement and subsequent economic development of Juab County.

 B 500 A.D., a recognizably-district culture had emerged, referred to as the Fremont.
 Although the precise origin of the Fremont are not well-defined, it seems likely that the native people and their culture evolved from other native tribes in the Great Basin area, such as the Anasazi who migrated northward from the Canyonlands area; or those moving west from the central plains.
 Archaeological evidence exists for multiple theories.
 The most compelling hypothesis is that the existing people adopted some of the southern Anasazi agricultural strategies (such as planting, ceramics, and the bow and arrow), thereby moving out of their total dependence on a hunter/gatherer lifestyle.
 Significant remains of the Fremont culture exist in the Nephi Mounds (about 2 miles north of Nephi) which have been placed on the national register of historic sites.